Fort Canning Hill

-Fort Canning Hill, formerly Government Hill, Singapore Hill and Bukit Larangan (Forbidden Hill in Malay), or simply known as Fort Canning, is a prominent hill, about 48 m high, in the southeast portion of Singapore, within the Central Area that forms Singapore's central business district.
+Fort Canning Hill, or simply known as Fort Canning, is a prominent hill, about 48 m high, in the southeast portion of Singapore, within the Central Area that forms Singapore's central business district.

-The hall has a long history intertwined with that of the country due to its location as the highest elevation within walking distance to the city's civic district, within the Downtown Core.
-It is also a popular location for exhibitions, concerts and outdoor recreation.
+The hill has a long history intertwined with that of the country due to its location as the highest elevation within walking distance to the city's civic district, within the Downtown Core.
+It is also a popular location for exhibitions, concerts, and outdoor recreation.

 Etymology

-It was named after Viscount Charles John Canning, the first Viceroy of India.
+Fort Canning hill was named after Viscount Charles John Canning, the first Viceroy of India.
 The Malays called the hill Bukit Larangan or Forbidden Hill since olden times.
 This is due to the belief that it is the place where the kings of ancient Singapore were laid to rest, and it was believed to be haunted.

 It is also believed that a palace once stood on the hill.
-A settlement on the hill in the 14th century was referred to as Ban Zu (from the Malay pancur) by the Yuan dynasty traveller Wang Dayuan.
+A settlement on the hill in the 15th century was referred to as Ban Zu (from the Malay pancur) by the Yuan dynasty traveller Wang Dayuan.
 Later, Sir Stamford Raffles built his residence there, which was also used by other Residents and Governors.
 It became known as Government Hill until it was renamed Fort Canning in 1861, when a military fort was built on the site.
 Today it is the location of both the Fort Canning Reservoir and Fort Canning Park.